 The final battle is a tale for legends, a classic David versus Goliath, but with sheer perseverance and rage, nothing can stand in Doom Guy’s way.
 Maybe this is why the developers decided to bring on the added challenge of fewer resources while you still can farm them easily in the game, having to go that extra step makes it that much interesting.

-With everything Doom Eternal brings to the game, there is a large limitation behind it, the game pushes you along a certain way and this restriction works in both ways, you get a classic arcade feeling but when compared to newer generations of the games, it feels like you should have the ability to explore everything the developers have designed and have a moment to take it all in.
+With everything Doom Eternal brings to the game, there is a significant limitation behind it.
+The game pushes you along a certain way, and this restriction works in both ways; you get a classic arcade feeling, but when compared to newer generations of the games, it feels like you should have the ability to explore everything the developers have designed and have a moment to take it all in.